-The official map for the iconic 68-mile (109km) ride from the capital to the coast
+Sustrans' London to Brighton map is the official cycle route map for the iconic 68-mile (109km) ride from the capital to the coast along National Routes 20 and 21.

-The ride from London to Brighton has become one of the most popular cycles in Britain in recent years, and no wonder with so much to see and enjoy along the way.
-Starting on the banks of the River Thames in Greenwich in the shadow of the iconic tea clipper sailing ship Cutty Sark, and next to internationally-renowned landmarks such as the Royal Observatory and the National Maritime Museum, the route heads along National Cycle Network Routes 20 and 21 all the way to the famous Brighton Palace Pier.
+The ride from London to Brighton has become one of the most popular cycles in Britain in recent years, and with so much to see and enjoy along the way, it's no wonder.
+Starting on the banks of the River Thames in Greenwich in the shadow of the iconic Cutty Sark, the route heads along National Cycle Network Routes 20 and 21 all the way to the famous Brighton Palace Pier.